Q4 App Creator

 In this Quest, you will create your own cell phone application.
 Watch the built-in tutorials to learn how to create an app.

-Emulator: a program or device that permits programs written for one kind of computer to be used on another kind of device
+Emulator: An emulator is a program or device that permits programs written for one kind of computer to be used on another kind of device.

-Application: a program designed to perform a specific function directly for the user
+Application: An application is a program designed to perform a specific function directly for the user.